-- (c) Any kind of personal safeguard (e.g. bandage, tape, belt, support, etc.) for protection and/or medical purposes.
+- immediate site of each Field Event, should be reserved to the athletes' coaches. - (b) Medical examination / treatment and/or physiotherapy necessary to enable an athlete to participate or continue participation once on the competition area under Rule 144.1. - (c) Any kind of personal safeguard (e.g. bandage, tape, belt, support, etc.) for protection and/or medical purposes.
 The Referee, in conjunction with the Medical Delegate, shall have the authority to verify any case should he judge that to be desirable.
-(See also Rule 187.5.) - (d) Devices carried personally by athletes during a race such as heart rate or speed distance monitors or stride sensors, provided that such device cannot be used to communicate with any other person. - (e) Viewing by athletes competing in Field Events, of images of previous trial(s), recorded on their behalf by persons not placed in the competition area (see 144.1 Note).
+(See also Rules 187.4 and 187.5.) - (d) Heart rate or speed distance monitors or stride sensors or similar devices carried or worn personally by athletes during an event, provided that such device cannot be used to communicate with any other person. - (e) Viewing by athletes competing in Field Events, of images of previous trial(s), recorded on their behalf by persons not placed in the competition area (see 144.1 Note).
 The viewing device or images taken from it must not be taken into the competition area.